SourabhKarma/user_login_mongo/README.md

 Django REST API with PyMongo

-This is a Django REST framework project with PyMongo as the database, featuring user authentication, a custom user model, and API endpoints for user management.
+This is a Django REST framework project with PyMongo as the database, featuring user authentication, Throttling, and API endpoints for user management.
 Prerequisites

     Python (3.7+)